decidables/decidables/README.md

 # NOTES

 - include preparePlotly in compile step?
-- use focused imports to support Tree Shaking
+- use focused imports to support tree shaking?
-- restore lit-transitions
 - get eslint, remark-lint, and stylelint working in editor
   - need eslint overrides for dev scripts versus browser scripts